Breastfeeding - sore breasts and nipples

 - You could take paracetamol for pain.

-- A one-off complete emptying of both breasts may help, for example use an electric breast pump or hand pump after a feed.
+- A one-off complete emptying of both breasts may help, for example use a hand pump or and electric breast pump after a feed.

 Sore or cracked nipples